btroncone/learn-rxjs/operators/filtering/find.md

 #### signature: `find(predicate: function)`

-## Emit the first item that passes predicate, complete.
+## Emit the first item that passes predicate then complete.

 ---